Tom Wrigglesworth: Television

 Wrigglesworth has twice appeared on Live at the Comedy Store for the Paramount Comedy Channel, as well as Edinburgh Comedy Live.

 In 2009, he starred in three part BBC 2 TV series Electric Dreams, which took an "average" British family back to the 1970s, 80s, and then 90s, and charted their experience and reactions to gadgets that were available at the time.

 In 2012, he co-hosted another three part series for BBC 2, Engineering Giants, which oversaw the dismantling and maintenance of massive machines, namely an oil platform, a passenger ferry, and a Boeing 747 Jumbo Jet.

 He has also been a contributor for the programme You Have Been Warned for all five seasons so far, and on Dead or Alive for Discovery TV channel.

-He currently has appeared in 2 seasons (2012–2014) in 24 episodes as himself – Engineer on the TV Show Outrageous Acts of Science for Discovery TV channel.
+He has appeared in 2 seasons (2012–2014) in 24 episodes as himself – Engineer on the TV Show Outrageous Acts of Science for Discovery TV channel.

 In the US he has appeared in a State Farm commercial due to his strong resemblance to American football player Aaron Rodgers.